Team488/ScoutingApp/README.md

 Start the app with

+    react-native start&
     react-native run-android

 This will install the dev version of the app on any connected device or simulator.
+WARNING: You have to run `start` *before* running `run-android`.
+If you do it the other way, the app will get stuck on a white screen (see [react-native#26605](https://github.com/facebook/react-native/issues/26605))

 With the app running, you can run

     adb shell input keyevent 82